swdauer/comp-prog/marblestree/README.md

 2. Add number of marbles - 1 to parents marbles
 3. Add parent to leaves if 0 children now
 4. Return number of moves

+### Reflection

+When working with tree problems, I should look for ways to traverse without using generic graph traversals.

+The key here was to traverse up from the leaves, accumulating marbles and marble debts along the way.

+Queues can be implemented with 2 lists.

+Perhaps I could have stored the program state in a tuple of IOUArrays.